GluuFederation/docs-gg-prod/3.1.3/source/index.md

 Gluu Gateway is an API Gateway that leverages the open source [Gluu Server](https://gluu.org/) for central client management and access control, and inherits its core gateway functionality from the open source [Kong API Gateway](https://konghq.com/kong-community-edition/).

+## Features
+Gluu Gateway inherits its API Gateway features from the open source Kong API Gateway, and adds the following additional functionality:

+- Leverage the Gluu Server IAM platform for central client authentication
+- Controll access to APIs using OAuth and UMA scopes
+- Manage Kong Admin API, Consumer and Plugin objects.
+- API Dashboard to configure and monitor the health of your servers.
+- Backup, restore and migrate Kong instances using snapshots.

 ## Modes
 Gluu Gateway enables API access management via OAuth scopes, UMA scopes or both ("mix mode").